 A heat pump is a device identical to the air conditioner in your home with one big difference: it can reverse direction and heat in the winter, as well as provide cooling in the summer.
 A hybrid heat pump (also known as a ‘dual-fuel’ or ‘add-on’ heat pump) performs the same function as an all-electric heat pump but can use either electricity or gas to provide heat.
 It combines a traditional gas/oil/propane furnace with an electric heat pump, giving you the best of both options.
 It automatically switches between fuel sources to run the heat pump when it is the most efficient; which is during the mild and moderate winter temperatures.
 When the outside temperature drops too low (typically below the 25-30-degree range), your furnace will do most of the heating.
 This technology allows the system to operate the most efficiently during specific weather conditions, which maximizes comfort and efficiency and minimizes environmental impact.

 To learn more about all the different types of heat pumps and their benefits, click here.

-Aside from providing the flexibility to use the most efficient fuel source, there are a few key benefits to installing a hybrid heat pump.
+Aside from providing the flexibility to use two fuel sources, there are a few key benefits to installing a hybrid heat pump.